James-Fleming12/EvidentialHDC/README.md

-**The cov-shift normalization** (the piece that closes the collapsed conditions) resolves the anchoring trade-off without anchoring at all: instead of pulling corrupted features toward clean (which raised crosstalk TTA but erased fog's recoverable ceiling), it fixes the covariate-shift statistics directly — per-scan input normalization restricted to the statistics-shifted channels (range/remission) plus internal InstanceNorm.
+**The cov-shift normalization** (the piece that closes the collapsed conditions) resolves the anchoring trade-off without anchoring at all: instead of pulling corrupted features toward clean (which raised crosstalk TTA but erased fog's recoverable ceiling), it fixes the covariate-shift statistics directly via per-scan input normalization restricted to the statistics-shifted channels (range/remission) plus internal InstanceNorm.
 It is the first extractor to raise BOTH the labeled ceiling and the label-free TTA on BOTH fog and crosstalk.